04alexklink/JSNotesApp/README.md

 Running this App:
 - Git clone this repo
+- npm install to create node_modules file and download dependencies.
+  This is required if you want to use http-server and visit localhost, rather than option 1 below.
 Option1:
 - open index.html
 Option2:
 - use http server
+$ node node_modules/http-server/bin/http-server

 To run unit tests:
 open SpecRunner.html